 We are making a precautionary declaration of deviation from this recommendation.
 It states that, when assessing the independence of shareholder representatives, one of the aspects to be considered should be whether such a Supervisory Board member - or a close family member - has been on the Supervisory Board for more than 12 years.
-This "excessively long" membership criterion covers five of the eight shareholder representatives on the Supervisory Board of Wacker Chemie AG - with one shareholder representative covered solely by attribution because, even though she herself only joined the Supervisory Board in 2018, she is a close family member of another person who has been on the Supervisory Board for more than 12 years.
+Since the Supervisory Board election by the Annual Shareholders' Meeting in May 2023, this "excessively long" membership criterion has covered only four of the eight shareholder representatives on the Supervisory Board of Wacker Chemie AG - with one shareholder representative covered solely by attribution because, even though she herself only joined the Supervisory Board in 2018, she is a close family member of another person who has been on the Supervisory Board for more than 12 years.
 We view as flawed the premise that being on a company's supervisory board for more than 12 years constitutes a lack of independence from the company and its executive board.
 In our opinion, long membership of a supervisory board actually does not necessarily cause a substantial and not merely temporary conflict of interest - which should indeed remain a key criterion for assessing independence.
 Especially not when such a long membership is merely "attributed" by way of a family relationship.
 We hold the opposite to be true - namely, that it is highly desirable for our Supervisory Board members to stay with us for a long time.
 When they do, they gain the indispensable in-depth understanding of the company and its business, competitive environment, opportunities and risks, which in turn fosters advisory and control activities aimed at sustainable, long-term objectives.
 None of the other indicators of a lack of independence from the company and its Executive Board apply to any of the shareholder representatives.